 The PRAH is charged with reviewing the investigation and determining if the information gathered in the investigation is satisfactory or if there is additional investigation needed before the investigation can be concluded.

-Civil Liberties Education and Reporting Program

-The Claremont City Council established the Civil Liberties Education and Reporting Program in 2003 to increase awareness of civil liberties and to establish a system to report government actions that violate civil liberties.

 City Communications System

 The City operates its own three-channel, Ultra High Frequency (UHF) radio communications system.
 Two of the channels are utilized by the Police Department and the third is used for all other City departments.
 The third channel is also used as the Emergency Operations Center (EOC) channel during a disaster.